-Judge Paul M. Burch was born in Charlotte, North Carolina on February 10, 1954.
+Judge Paul M. Burch was born in Charlotte, North Carolina in 1954.
 He is a lifelong resident of Pageland, South Carolina and is a ninth generation South Carolinian.
 He is a descendant of John Burch who first settled in the State in 1684.
 His parents are William Blakeney Burch and Laura Arant Burch and he is the nephew of the late Senator Paul M. Arant.

 Judge Burch attended public schools in Pageland and received his Associate, Bachelor, Master and Juris Doctorate degrees from the University of South Carolina.
 He was a member of the Pageland Police Department from 1970 to 1976 serving as Lieutenant-Assistant to the Chief for two years.
 He was a Regional Vice Chairman of the SC Law Enforcement Officers Association for two years.
 He was the first graduate in Criminal Justice at the University of South Carolina at Lancaster and was a criminal justice instructor for the University for over twelve years.
 Judge Burch practiced law from 1980 to 1991, and was a partner in the law firm of Henderson, Spencer and Burch.